Can Allergies Affect Your Lungs?

 It’s very common for most allergy sufferers to experience a runny nose or itchy eyes when their symptoms act up, but some patients may also experience trouble breathing.
-After repetitive flare-ups, patients may experience chronic damage to their lungs as well.
-Here’s how:
+After repetitive allergy flare-ups, patients may experience chronic damage to their lungs.

 How Allergic Asthma Leads to Decreased Lung Capacity

 Just as some people may experience skin irritation or swollen eyes, some patients can experience reactions in their airways, leading to asthma symptoms.
 When you breathe in an allergen, small particles become lodged in your throat and lungs — causing allergic asthma.
-This condition is very common in patients with seasonal and year-round allergies alike — including those with environmental and food allergies as well.
+This condition is very common in patients with seasonal and year-round allergies — including those with environmental and food allergies.

 Common Conditions for Patients with Asthma